aliyun/alibabacloud-api-jetbrains-toolkit/README.md

 * **SDK Code Sample View:** Support viewing SDK code samples within the IDE, with synchronous generation of corresponding instance code after filling in parameters.
-Supports jumping to the browser for obtaining dependency installation methods and source code.
+Support jumping to the browser for obtaining dependency installation methods and source code.
+For Java and Java-async, automatic import of Maven dependencies is supported.

 * More features are under development, please stay tuned.